Kruithne/spooder/README.md

 If a command in the sequence fails, the remaining commands will not be executed, however the server will still be started.
 This is preferred over entering a restart loop or failing to start the server at all.

-You can utilize this to automatically update your server in response to a webhook by exiting the process.
+You can combine this with [Auto Restart](#cli-auto-restart) to automatically update your server in response to a webhook by exiting the process.

 ```ts
 server.webhook(process.env.WEBHOOK_SECRET, '/webhook', payload => {